solwhitehorn/solwhitehorn.github.io/about.md

 permalink: /about/
 ---

 Welcome to Sol Heavy Industries.
-A beautiful name for a website full of different things.
 My aim here is to share what I enjoy, mainly tinkering with Linux, paying video games, learning some new stuff and most of all, sharing it with people.

 This is my first run at a github page and learning how to use it is a fun process.
 I’m trying to publish some blog news about new stuff I discover and that might interest or help people.
 Time to time I upload a video of me playing some games, mainly on Linux, just for the fun of showing that gaming on this OS is a reality.